 Claims provisions and related reinsurance recoveries

 Claims incurred comprise claims and claims handling expenses (both internal and external) paid in the year and the movement in provision for outstanding claims and settlement expenses.
-The Syndicate does not discount its liability for outstanding claims nor the reinsurance share of outstanding claims, with the exception of periodic payment orders (“PPOs”).
+The Syndicate does not discount its liability for outstanding claims nor the reinsurance share of outstanding claims, with the exception of periodic payment orders (“PPOs”) and classes of business where the claims settlement is expected to be greater than four years from the date of incurrence (currently no classes of business).
 Within the Motor and liability classes of business large loss injury awards comprise either a lump-sum payment, which is calculated as the present value of the claimant’s loss and expense, or as a structured settlement, typically under a PPO awarded by the courts or agreed with the claimant.

 Outstanding claims include an allowance for the cost of claims incurred by the balance sheet date but not reported until after the year end (IBNR).
-Anticipated salvage and subrogation and other recoveries are recognised as other assets.
+Salvage and subrogation and other recoveries are deducted from the provision for outstanding claims [/ are recognised as other assets].
 The liability for outstanding claims is estimated using the input of assessments for individual cases reported to the Syndicate and widely accepted actuarial techniques for the claims incurred but not reported (IBNR).
 The techniques generally use projections, based on past experience of the development of claims over time, to form a view on the likely ultimate claims to be experienced and an estimate of the expected ultimate cost of more complex claims that may be affected by external factors, for example, court decisions

 The reinsurers’ share of provisions for claims is based on calculated amounts of outstanding claims and projections for IBNR, net of estimated irrecoverable amounts, having regard to the reinsurance programme in place for the class of business, the claims experience for the year and the current security rating of the reinsurance companies involved.
 A number of statistical techniques are used to assist in making these estimates.